 RJ.
 Drummond (2018).
 The changing language of urban youth: A pilot study.
 In: Sociolinguistics in England.
 Springer,

 R. Drummond (2018).
 Urban youth language.
 In: Language Handbook (2nd edition).
 Key Thinkers on Key Topics.
 English and Media Centre,

 RJ.
 Drummond, E. Schleef (2016).
 Identity and Variationist Sociolinguistics.
 In: The Routledge Handbook of Language and Identity.
 Routledge,

 RJ.
 Drummond (2015).
-Non-native northern English.
+Researching Northern English.
 In: Researching Northern English.
-John Benjamins,
+John Benjamins Publishing Company,

 Expressing inner city youth identity through Multicultural Urban British English

 In 2014 I was awarded a research project grant by the Leverhulme Trust (£107,000) to continue my work looking into the use of what is known as ‘Multicultural Urban British English’ among young people in Manchester.
 The project involved the appointment of a two year full-time post doctoral research associate, Dr Susan Dray, who joined me in collecting ethnographic and speech data from Pupil Referral Units and a mainstream school in Manchester.
 It is hoped that the findings will raise awareness of the changing nature of young urban speech, highlighting the fact that many of its salient features are predictable results of the context in which it is used and acquired.
 In addition, the project will explore the ways in which particular linguistic features are used in the construction and negotiation of identity among young people, while at the same time looking at the extent to which speakers are able to code-switch between language varieties.

 For more details about the project see: www.urben-id.org